Publication Ethics

 Use of AI in the Review Process

 Reviewers are not permitted to use generative AI or AI-assisted technologies to evaluate manuscripts or draft reviews.
-All assessments and feedback must reflect the reviewer’s own expertise and judgment, ensuring the integrity and originality of the peer review process.
+Instead, all assessments and feedback must reflect the reviewer’s expertise and judgment, ensuring the integrity and originality of the peer review process.

-If a reviewer uses AI tools for administrative purposes, such as grammar or spell-checking, they must disclose this to the editor and ensure that the final review reflects their own critical evaluation.
+Suppose a reviewer uses AI tools such as grammar or spell-checking for administrative purposes.
+In that case, they must disclose this to the editor and ensure that the final review reflects their critical evaluation.

 Editors

-Editors are responsible for making high-standard editorial decisions in line with ethical guidelines.
-Manuscripts will be accepted if their subject aligns with the journal's focus, they contain no significant technical errors, the English used is acceptable, and no ethical issues have been raised by either the editor or reviewers.
-All acceptance decisions are made transparently and objectively based on evaluating the manuscript's quality and relevance.
+Editors are responsible for making high-standard editorial decisions by ethical guidelines.
+Manuscripts will be accepted if their subject aligns with the journal’s focus, they contain no significant technical errors, the English used is acceptable, and neither the editor nor reviewers have raised ethical issues.
+All acceptance decisions are made transparently and objectively based on evaluating the manuscript’s quality and relevance.

 • Manuscript Acceptance: Manuscripts are accepted if all publication criteria are met, including alignment with the journal’s focus, absence of technical errors, and no ethical issues.

-• Requesting RevisionsIf some conditions are unmet but can be resolved with minor adjustments, revisions will be requested.
-Editors will review whether the author’s revisions adequately address the reviewers’ comments.
+• Requesting RevisionsIf some conditions are unmet but can be resolved with minor adjustments, editors will request revisions.
+They will then review whether the author’s revisions adequately address the reviewers’ comments.

 • Post-Revision Evaluation: Manuscripts are only accepted after all required conditions have been fulfilled, either in the initial manuscript or through the revision process.